11 Shopping Secrets You Should Follow on Black Friday

 Some people utilize this day to meet their friends and relatives who live in other areas or go for a vacation with their family.
 But most of us love to shop for Christmas and New Year.
-You must have seen newspapers and TV ads already advertising special offers from the retailers and stores specially on toys, electronic goods and clothes.
+You must have seen newspapers and TV ads already advertising special offers from retailers and stores, especially on toys, electronic goods and clothes.
 But what the retailers do not share is the strategy for perfect buying.
-Here are 11 shopping secrets that you should follow on Black Friday to nab the best of the shopping bargains.

-Have you ever seen Christmas Santa holding list in his hands of the gifts he brings for us?
+Have you ever seen Christmas Santa holding a list in his hands of the gifts he brings for us?
 That shows how efficient he was at shopping presents.
 Before you step out for the Black Friday shopping make a shopping list and check it twice.
-It is because you should know what you are shopping for.
-Suppose you are planning to buy a smartphone.
-So first note down what brand you will be interested in, its size and other features so that you can compare quality and price.

-Therefore with the list of things in hand you can also make an overall budget and be prepared to stick to it for each of the high price items, how much do you want to spend and what’s the most you want to pay as these things will make it easier for you at the shopping mall.
+Therefore with the list of things in hand you can also make an overall budget and be prepared to stick to it for each of the price items, how much do you want to spend and what’s the most you want to pay as these things will make it easier for you at the shopping mall.

 2. Make a plan of the things to buy and compare the prices

-You can know before hand which stores will offer the best prices on the items you want.
+You can know beforehand which stores will offer the best prices on the items you want.
 You can often find out weeks ahead of the big day and compare the price online.
 A few of the popular ad flier and price-comparison online sites are BFAds.net, BlackFriday.GottaDeal.com, ShopSavvy.com, PriceGrabber.com, PoachIt.com, DealNews.com, BlackFriday.com and theBlackFriday.com

 3. Start to shop early and save your money and time

-Bargain shopping starts long before you hit the stores in the wee hours of Black Friday morning.Some ad-flier sites leak Black Friday ads early, giving you an idea of the best places to buy the items on your list.
+Bargain shopping starts long before you hit the stores in the wee hours of Black Friday morning.
+Some ad-flier sites leak Black Friday ads early, giving you an idea of the best places to buy the items on your list.
 With many ad-flier sites, you can sort by product categories like TVs or tablets and other goods.

 Some price-tracking sites allow you to set up email or text alerts for deals on certain products, or specific sale prices.
 Going through the online versions of ad fliers is just half the job so better do your homework on the prices and the specific products.
-For that you can go through lots of product reviews and know what the item normally costs.
-If you really want a good deal, it’s not enough to know who’s offering what at a discount but to know the real value of that merchandise.
+For that, you can go through lots of product reviews and know what the item normally costs.
+If you want a good deal, it’s not enough to know who’s offering what at a discount but to know the real value of that merchandise.

 4. Go for ‘Rolling Deals’